 Onshore Consultation

 The Aspen project will connect to the national electricity transmission system to bring power ashore.
-A connection point at Hurlie substation at Fetteresso, near Stonehaven has been identified by the National Electricity System Operator (NESO).
+A connection point at the proposed Hurlie substation at Fetteresso, near Stonehaven has been identified by the National Electricity System Operator (NESO).
 Due to the distance from the offshore wind farm, power will be transmitted at a specific voltage, requiring a dedicated onshore substation.

 Cables will run from the floating offshore wind farm, beneath the seabed, until they come ashore near Newtonhill.
 From this landfall point, the cables will continue underground towards the proposed substation before connecting at the allocated grid connection point.

+The Aspen project will connect to the national electricity transmission system to bring power ashore.
 A connection point at the proposed Hurlie substation at Fetteresso, near Stonehaven has been identified by the National Electricity System Operator (NESO).

 We will be holding public consultation events between May and July 2026 to present the onshore proposals and obtain feedback from members of the community.
 More information on the consultation events can be found here.